zhelezoglo/join-us/challenges/frontend/data_visualization.md

 **build a small app with backbone, angular or react that**
 - joins the two datasets into one
-- adds an additional computed "profit" (= revenue - costs) to the dataset
+- adds an additional computed column `profit = revenue - costs` to the dataset
 - has one "page" showing a table with the data (ideally sortable by any column)
 - has one "page" displaying a line chart with the data (ideally using d3)
 - has some test coverage